 (3) A court, tribunal or judge that receives evidence of a spent conviction shall take such steps as are reasonably available to avoid or minimise publication of that evidence.

-15. Bail decisions
+15. Bail decisions not affected by s.
+25, 26 or 27

 Sections 25(1) and (2), 26(1) and 27 do not apply for the purposes of any decision relating to the bail of a person for an appearance in a court.

-16. Further exceptions
+16. Further exceptions to Part 3

 (1) Regulations may be made under section 33 —